By Natasha Samuel, senior product marketing manager and Kriti Agarwal, senior product manager

 When a company decides to have an approval process for travel, a common concern is that their approvers won’t approve or reject the trip in time.

-When travellers book on a travel platform with live availability, there’s always a risk of price changes and a shortage of rooms, so a speedy approval process is imperative.
+When travelers book on a travel platform with live availability, there’s always a risk of price changes and a shortage of rooms, so a speedy approval process is imperative.
 When you add a global context to this, panic really starts to kick in.
-You may have a traveller based in London with an approver based in Sydney.
+You may have a traveler based in London with an approver based in Sydney.
 How do you tackle the time zone challenge, particularly for last-minute bookings?

 Don’t panic.
 Our data shows that approvers respond to their requests quickly: 70 percent of approval requests are actioned within one hour and 90 percent within 24 hours.*

-- Communicate, educate and inform
+- Communicate, educate, and inform

-Moving to a new process from a low online booking environment, or a business with no automated approval is a challenge.
+Moving to a new process from a low online booking environment or a business with no automated approval is a challenge.
 Don’t underestimate the difficulty of changing your culture and behavior.
 It’s essential to keep everyone informed of the process, and their responsibilities, before you launch a new automated approval process.

 - Be transparent

 Travelers think of approval as something the TMC enforces.
 Tell your travelers why there’s an approval process in place and explain what the expected outcomes should be.

 - Understand what can be done and the limitations of your travel platform

 Whether you’re launching approval for travel for the first time, changing TMC, or simply reviewing your business processes, work with your TMC to understand what can be supported.